zachchong/tp/docs/UserGuide.md

 The `find` command searches through multiple attributes of each person in your contact list:

-Name — Matches the person’s full name. e.g. `find John` returns all persons whose name contains the full word “John”.
+- **Name** — Matches the person's full name.
+  e.g. `find John` returns all persons whose name contains the full word "John".

-Organisation — Matches the organisation field. e.g. `find NUS` returns all persons whose organisation is “NUS”.
+- **Organisation** — Matches the organisation field.
+  e.g. `find NUS` returns all persons whose organisation is "NUS".

-Role — Matches the role field. e.g. `find Engineer` returns all persons whose role contains “Engineer”.
+- **Role** — Matches the role field.
+  e.g. `find Engineer` returns all persons whose role contains "Engineer".

-Categories — Matches any category tags assigned to the person. e.g. `find friends` returns all persons tagged under “friends”.
+- **Categories** — Matches any category tags assigned to the person.
+  e.g. `find friends` returns all persons tagged under "friends".

 A person will appear in the results if any of the given keywords match any of the above fields.

+#### Important Notes

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`